gracious-tech/fetch/site/src/access/collections/index.md

 While you can technically use it to recreate the official collection, it is better to clone our existing collection rather than start from scratch, as there is a lot of meta data that has been manually improved.

-Run `node_modules/.bin/fetch-collector --help` for usage.
+Run `npx fetch-collector --help` for usage.